sylvainjule/kirby-subtitler/README.md

     readonly: true
 ```

 - **The structure entries can't be manually sorted**.
-The usual sorting option in the blueprint won't cut it either, entries are display depending on their starting time.
+The usual sorting option in the blueprint won't cut it either, entries are displayed depending on their starting time.

 - Due to the number of displayed buttons, I didn't intend for this field to be used on a mobile panel.
 Small screens might run into issues.

-- This fields isn't meant ot deal with a tremendous amount of subtitles, rather a quick solution for synchronizing a few contents on the fly and allowing to directly link field / page objects.
-For extensive subtitle work, nothing beats a good old ```.srt```editor.
+- This field isn't meant to deal with a tremendous amount of subtitles, rather a quick solution for synchronizing a few contents on the fly and allowing to directly link field / page objects.
+For extensive subtitle work, nothing beats a good old ```.srt``` editor.

 ## Front-end usage